 Her work has been featured on the BBC, NPR, Good Morning America and Al Jazeera.
-Her writing has appeared in The Guardian, National Geographic, The Wall Street Journal, Wired and other publications.
+Her stories have appeared in The Guardian, on Radiolab, in The Wall Street Journal, Wired, National Geographic and other publications.
 She is a Contributing Writer and frequently performs live for Pop Up Magazine, a live magazine the New York Times has called a “Sensation.”
-She has taught interdisciplinary courses at Harvard, MIT, Stanford School of Medicine and Smith College.
-She loves collaborating with musicians, physicians, scientists engineers and artists-- helping them learn to communicate better with the audiences that matter most.
+She has taught interdisciplinary courses at Harvard, MIT, Stanford School of Medicine and Smith College and she loves collaborating with musicians, physicians, scientists engineers and artists-- helping them learn to communicate better with the audiences that matter most.

 Laurel splits her time between the remote Alaskan wilderness and Berkeley, California with her partner and a few million wild salmon.